What next for Lukaku, Tuchel & Chelsea after Man City defeat ends title hopes?

 "I have no time to look at the fixtures or the tables.
 I don't understand the question but yes, this is part of being a top team: you are hunted.
 This is the Premier League."

-Indeed, Chelsea may be the reigning European champions but they only scraped into the top four in each of the past three seasons and could soon find themselves in a similarly tricky position this term.
+Chelsea may be the reigning European champions, but they only scraped into the top four in each of the past three seasons and could soon find themselves in a similarly tricky position this term.